-Chris is a fifth year graduate musicology student at the University of North Carolina, Chapel Hill.
-His dissertation, "Lost Soul: Making Music in Muscle Shoals," examines the music industry and session musicians from this north Alabama region.
+Chris recently completed his dissertation, "Lost Soul: Making Music in Muscle Shoals," at the University of North Carolina, Chapel Hill.
+His dissertation examines the music industry and session musicians from this north Alabama region.

 Chris grew up in Sea Cliff, NY, located on the North Shore of Long Island.
 He began playing guitar at the age of 11 and performing shortly there after with friends from junior high school.